contributte/console/.docs/README.md

     lazy: true
 ```

-From this point, all commands are lazy registered and instanced only if needed.
-Don't forget, that listing all commands
+From this point, all commands are instanced only if needed.
+Don't forget, that listing all commands will instance all of them.
-needs all commands to be registered, it instance all commands.

 ## Command